Positroid Links and Braid varieties: Introduction

-In fact, each of these pieces of data, $(u,w)$, $f$, $r$ and $\Le$ also yields a {\it braid} word.
-These four braids, which we correspondingly denote $R_n(u,v)$, $J_k(f)$, $M_k(r)$ and $D_{k}(\Le)$, will be studied in detail in this article.
-A succinct description of these braids now follows; see also the detailed example in Subsection \ref{ssec:IntroExample} below, where these braids are illustrated:
+In Section \ref{sec:RichardsonJuggling} we explain how each of these pieces of data, $(u,w)$, $f$, $r$ and $\Le$, also yields a {\it braid word}.
+In consequence, we can associate braids and links to each such four types of positroid data.
+These four braids, which we correspondingly denote $R_n(u,v)$, $J_k(f)$, $M_k(r)$ and $D_{k}(\Le)$, are studied in detail in this article.
+Either of these four braids will be referred to as a {\it positroid braid}.
+We also connect the results in Section \ref{sec:RichardsonJuggling} to previous works in the literature, including \cite{GL,KLS,STWZ}.

-\begin{itemize}[leftmargin=*] \item[(i)] {\bf Richardson braid}.
-Let $u,w\in S_n$ be such that $u\leq w$ in the Bruhat order and $w$ is a $k$-Grassmannian permutation.
-Consider the two $n$-stranded positive braids $\beta(u),\beta(w)\in\Br_n^+$ obtained by choosing reduced words for $u,w\in S_n$ and lifting the Coxeter generators of $S_n$ to the Artin braid generators of $\Br_n$.
-By definition, the Richardson braid associated to $(u,w)$ is $R_n(u,w):=\beta(w)\cdot\beta(u)^{-1}$.
-This braid was recently introduced by P. Galashin and T. Lam in \cite{GL,GL2}.\\

-\item[(ii)] {\bf Juggling braid}.
-Given a bounded affine permutation $f:\Z\lr\Z$, which we assume to be of the form $f=f(u,w)$, consider the real plane $\R^2$ with Cartesian coordinates $(x,y)$.
-We draw the integer values $1,2,\ldots,2n$ on the horizontal real axis $\{(x,y): y=0\}\sse\R^2$, and for each $i\in \N$, $1\le i\le n$, we draw the upper semicircumference arc $A_{i}$ that starts at the point $(f(i),0)$ and ends at the point $(i,0)$.
-Since $i\leq f(i)$, the arcs move leftwards and it follows from \cite{KLS} that under our assumptions on $(u,w)$ there exist exactly $k$ values of $i$ such that $n< f(i)\le 2n$.
-The arcs starting at such points correspond to the strands in the braid.
-Visually, the braid is just given by taking the union of all the arcs $A_i(f)$, $1\leq i\leq n$, declaring all the intersections $A_i\cap A_j$ to be positive crossings and locally smoothing (the endpoints of) any two incident arcs at an integer point $i$ into a smooth segment.
-See Section \ref{sec:RichardsonJuggling} for details.
-By definition, the juggling braid $J_k(f)$ associated to $f=f(u,w)$ is this resulting positive $k$-stranded braid.\\

-\item[(iii)] {\bf Cyclic Rank Matrix braid}.
-Given a cyclic rank matrix $r=(r_{ij})$, we define the positive braid $M_k(r)$ by using the local models in Figure \ref{fig:MatrixBraidIntro}.
-Namely, for each entry $r_{ij}$, the adjacent entries must either be equal or differ by one.
-For each of the different possibilities near each entry, a certain piece of braid is drawn.
-Figure \ref{fig:MatrixBraidIntro} depicts the models around an entry $r_{ij}=\rho$ with fixed value $\rho$: the piece of the braid is drawn in red.
-The cyclic rank matrix condition implies that these five models cover all possibilities.
-By definition, matrix braid $M_k(r)$ associated to the cyclic rank matrix $r$ is this resulting positive braid.
-This braid was introduced in \cite{STWZ}.

-\item[(iv)] {\bf Diagram braid}.
-Given $u,w$ as above, one can associate \cite{Post} a Young diagram to $w$ and a certain subset of its cells, known as Le-diagram $\Le(u,w)$, to $u$.
-Given such a diagram, we construct a certain $k$-strand braid word $D_k(\Le)$, which in general is not positive.
-Each column in the Le-diagram $\Le$ corresponds to a certain conjugate of an interval braid; see Figure \ref{fig:LeBraid} for an example.
-The precise definition is in Section \ref{sec:RichardsonJuggling}, but see also the example in Subsection \ref{ssec:IntroExample} below for a sneak peek. \end{itemize}